Commandcracker/RatRater-2-Bypass/README.md

 I think the analyser should statically check for discord webhooks and in the runtime analysis for http requests to discord.

+### SessionID often used

+Many rat's use the word sessionID as a variable name or in a websocket message.
+Searching for `Session ID` and `sessionID` (case-insensitive) and flagging it might catch some rats.

 ---

 Booth bypasses can now be combined to create the ULTIMATE BYPASS jk :D